maggielove/graffiti_hunt_app/README.md

 ## User Stories
 * As a user, I want to be able to view a  list of locations/addresses of works of street art that are within a walkable distance of each other.
-* As a user, I want to be able to "check in" at each street art spot.
+* As a user, I want to be able to add a street art location to the map/ database.
-* (As a user, I want to be able to "like" a work of street art I've checked in at.)
+* As a user, I want to be able to "like" a work of street art I've visited.
-* (As a user, I want to be able to take a photo at a new street art spot.)
+* As a user, I want to be able to take a photo at a new street art spot.
 * As a user, I want to be able to view the street art locations I've visited (along with accompanying photo and like information) whenever I log into the app.

 ## Wireframe & screenshot of the app available here: